richgillam/cldr/ldml/tr35-keyboards.md

 > Occurrence: Optional, Multiple
 > </small>

-This element also represents an input event, except that the input is specified in terms of textual value rather than key or gesture identity.
+This element also contains an input event, except that the input is specified in terms of textual value rather than key or gesture identity.
 This element is particularly useful for testing transforms.

 Processing of the specified text continues with the transform and other elements before updating the test output buffer.

 _Attribute:_ `to` (required)

-This attribute specifies a string of output text representing a single keystroke or gesture.
+This attribute value specifies a string of output text representing a single keystroke or gesture.
 This string is intended to match the output of a `key`, `flick`, `longPress` or `multiTap` element or attribute.
-Tooling should give a hint if this attribute does not match at least one keystroke or gesture.
+Tooling should give a hint if this attribute value does not match at least one keystroke or gesture.
 Note that the specified text is not injected directly into the output buffer.

-This attribute may be escaped with `\u` notation, see [Escaping](#Escaping).
+This attribute value may be escaped with `\u` notation, see [Escaping](#escaping).

 **Example**